Skyterix1991/SadSkyWS/README.md

 3. Run maven command: `mvn clean compile package -Dspring.profiles.active=test`.

+5. Generated file will be located in `/target` folder.

-4. To run your project navigate to "Run" section in README.md
+6. To run your project navigate to "Run" section in README.md

 ## Run Development profile
 Project consists of development profile.